bingomanatee/wonderlandlabs-monorepo/packages/walrus/README.md

 The 'typeof' paradigm is too coarse for some purposes and too broad for others.
-While Typescript does a good job of static checking, many times, values are not fixed at design time, so its good to know precisely what they are at runtime.
+While Typescript does a good job of static checking, many times, values are not fixed at design time, so it's good to know precisely what they are at runtime.

 The main utility of the type library is describe(value) which takes in any value and returns a TypeDef describer.